THE IMAGE OF HEAVEN

 The structure of the offer clearly demonstrates that the city desperately needs a better, more flexible and sustainably managed congress centre that can fuel further congress growth for the destination.

-Original and interesting incentive programmes/ The surrounding environment offers numerous possibilities for incentives.
+The surrounding environment offers numerous possibilities for original and interesting incentive programmes.
 Bled was among the first batch of meeting destinations to develop sustainable incentive programmes.
 They offer a number of sports facilities, adrenaline parks and the recently opened Adventure Park Koren.
 The list of options for the active side of events is very long: from the pletna boat ride and trekking in the local countryside to learning about the beekeeping tradition or organising a golf tournament.
 Since last year visitors have been able to walk through the Bled maze – a fun, educational park made from a corn, forest and grass maze and lying under Bled castle.
 The leisure offer is broad but unconnected, and often overlooked by congress decision makers.

 The establishment of the Convention Bureau in Bled in 2011 is a very important milestone, as in the future it will facilitate the marketing of Bled’s meetings industry.
 Most of all it will ensure coherence and systematic communication, which is currently the weakest link in a place full of attractive congress stories.